The History of Arran: From Past to Present

 Aerial view of Brodick Castle

 This period on Arran is perhaps best evidenced in the history of Brodick Castle.
-The castle that exists today was designed in 1844, but there has been a fortress on this site for over 800 years dating back to the kingdom of Dalriada.
-It has been captured by Edward I of England — then recaptured in 1307 by James Douglas at the behest of Robert the Bruce — and suffer damage from attacks by the English in 1406, in 1455 by John of Islay, Lord of the Isles and in 1544 by an English force led by the Earl of Lennox on behalf of Henry VIII.
+The castle that exists today was designed in 1844, but there has been a fortress on this site for over 800 years, dating back to the kingdom of Dalriada.
+It has been captured by Edward I of England, recaptured in 1307 by James Douglas at the behest of Robert the Bruce and suffered damage from attacks by the English in 1406; in 1455 by John of Islay, Lord of the Isles; and in 1544 by an English force led by the Earl of Lennox on behalf of Henry VIII.

 The Modern Era

-When the law changed, a legal distillery operated at Lagg but due to unsuitable infrastructure on the island and difficulties with transportation, it was closed in 1840.
-It would be over 150 years until Arran’s whisky distilling legacy was rekindled with the opening of Lochranza distillery in 1995.
+When the law changed, a legal distillery operated at Lagg, but due to unsuitable infrastructure on the island and difficulties with transportation, it was closed in 1840.
+It would be over 150 years before Arran’s whisky distilling legacy was rekindled with the opening of Lochranza distillery in 1995.
 In 2019, we were thrilled to revive Lagg’s whisky heritage with the opening of Lagg distillery

 The beautiful surroundings of Lagg Distillery, Distillery of the Year 2023.